zhenyao-sun/zhenyao-sun.github.io/index.md

 - [2024 Aug.
 12-16, Bochum, 11th World Congress in Probability and Statistics](https://www.bernoulli-ims-worldcongress2024.org/)
 - 2024 Nov.
 11-15, Shenzhen, The 10th Workshop on Branching Processes and Related Topics

+## Teaching

+* 2024 Fall, Topics in Probability theory, Beijing Institute of Technology
+* 2023 Fall, Topics in Probability theory, Beijing Institute of Technology

 ## Links

 - I am maintaining [the bilibili channel](https://space.bilibili.com/151014650) for [the One World Probability Seminar](https://www.owprobability.org)